Home›Live Data›States With No Income Tax

 Property Tax

-Why no tax: Gaming taxes and tourism revenues fund government.
-Constitutional prohibition on income tax.
+Why no income tax: Gaming taxes and tourism revenues carry most of the general fund.
+Constitutional prohibition on personal income tax.

-Trade-off: 6.85% sales tax, and Las Vegas area costs have risen sharply.
-Water scarcity is a long-term issue.
+Trade-off: 6.85% state sales tax; Las Vegas-area housing and utility costs have risen sharply.

 New Hampshire